micahoriaso/algorithms-and-ds-elixir/README.md

 # Algorithms and Data Structures implemented with Elixir

-A fun to learn [Elixir](https://elixir-lang.org/) by implementing common data structures and algorithms
+A fun project done with the intention of learning [Elixir](https://elixir-lang.org/) by implementing common data structures and algorithms

 ## Installation